Upload the featured image here!

 Have you got an interview coming up and not sure what you should do to prepare?
 The interview stage of your application is probably the most important and it is essential that you make the right first impression and give the interviewer a reason for taking your application further or offer you the role.
 We have asked our expert team here at Sellick Partnership for their top tips on preparing for an interview and have included the best advice in this handy blog.

 If you have any specific questions regarding your next interview, please feel free to contact one of our expert team today.
+Or if you have an interview coming up and want to be prepared, download our guide to preparing for your next interview here.

 The average length of an interview will be around 40 minutes, but around a third of recruiters and hiring managers generally know if they will recruit a candidate within the very first 90 seconds.
 The majority of hiring managers have also stated that they reject applications for simple things such as not making eye contact, dressing inappropriately or walking into the room the wrong way.
 It is therefore vital that you make a great first impression from the offset.